bjnmercer/bjnmercer.github.io/_posts/2018-11-23-more-units-of-measure.md

 date: 2018-11-23
 ---

-Wow, 9 months have passed since the last post!
+Wow, 6 months have passed since the last post!
+I have actually been working on my projects since, just have not found time to actually blog about it.
 I figure I would get back into the swing of things with a quick post.

 This article focuses on F# Units of Measure; perhaps *the* killer language feature.

-# Calculating the cost off a mug of coffee
+# Calculating the cost of a mug of coffee

 The problem was rather simple: I wanted to calculate how much each mug of coffee was costing me.
 I use an electric drip filter machine, which brews about 1.3 litres from 68 grams of coffee beans.